 Once the schools were completed, Caudill and his crew were so happy with the results that they contacted L.A.-based architectural photographer, Julius Shulman, and asked him to come to Oklahoma to photograph them … photos that they hoped would find their way into national publications thanks to the Shulman name.
 They dished out a “fortune” to the photographer, but the expenditure was well worth it.
 Shulman’s photos of the Blackwell schools appeared on the cover of Collier’s magazine in September 1950 and in other national publications after that.
 In fact, the open, airy schools featured in these publications were so popular and highly praised that school board members from districts throughout the nation soon came a’calling and asking for new schools in their areas.
 Within a few years, the firm was known as THE place to go for school design and the company quickly grew and opened a branch office in Oklahoma City.
 CRS continued to grow throughout the decades and became internationally recognized as a top-tier firm in the U.S.

-As for the original players, Caudill lectured throughout the country, wrote 12 books, and accepted numerous awards for his firm’s work until his untimely death in 1983.
+As for the original players, Caudill lectured throughout the country, wrote 12 books, and accepted numerous awards for his firm’s work.
+In addition, he was an AIA Fellow and was admitted to OSU’s College of Engineering Architecture and Technology Hall of Fame in 1964 and received the AIA Gold Medal in 1985.
+He died in 1983.
 John Rowlett died in 1978 and Wallie Scott died in 1989.

 Caudill Rowlett Scott, 1946-1950s